fhtino/azure-functions-stuff/BasicFunctions/README.md

 Azure Functions automatically sends data to Application Insights if APPINSIGHTS_INSTRUMENTATIONKEY is present.
 To manually use TelemetryClient from code, e.g. for sending custom Trace or Metric, it's required to add a reference to App Insight Nuget packages.
 Do not add "low-level" packages directly but, instead, add only Microsoft.Azure.WebJobs.Logging.ApplicationInsights It will bring all required packages in a compatible way to the hosting environment.
 More details here: https://github.com/MicrosoftDocs/azure-docs/issues/35181#issuecomment-512288993
-If Nuget packages are not compatible OR key APPINSIGHTS_INSTRUMENTATIONKEY is missing, you'll get errors like:
+If Nuget packages are not compatible **OR** the key APPINSIGHTS_INSTRUMENTATIONKEY is missing, you'll get errors like:
 ```
 Microsoft.Extensions.DependencyInjection.Abstractions: Unable to resolve service
 for type 'Microsoft.ApplicationInsights.Extensibility.TelemetryConfiguration'